Extracts a database into a single script file or other archive file.

 When a data-only dump is chosen and the option --disable-triggers is used, pg_dump emits commands to disable triggers on user tables before inserting the data and commands to re-enable them after the data has been inserted.
 If the restore is stopped in the middle, the system catalogs may be left in the wrong state.

 The dump file produced by pg_dump does not contain the statistics used by the optimizer to make query planning decisions.
-Therefore, it is wise to run ANALYZE after restoring from a dump file to ensure good performance.
+Therefore, it is wise to run ANALYZE after restoring from a dump file to ensure optimal performance.

 Dump a database called mydb into a SQL-script file: